CarlGroth/Carl-Bot/readme.md

 <a href="https://www.patreon.com/bePatron?u=11251319"><img alt="become a patron" src="https://c5.patreon.com/external/logo/become_a_patron_button.png" height="35px"></a>

+# Dashboard

+Configure the bot with an easy to use interface at [https://carl.gg](https://carl.gg)

 # Commands

 For an explanation of the commands, please see the wiki at [https://docs.carl.gg/](https://docs.carl.gg/)